Questions to Ask When Looking for a CPA

 • Salary: Full-time, in-house CPAs get an annual salary with benefits

-• Fixed monthly fees: Online accounting and bookkeeping services like Xendoo typically charge a fixed monthly fee
+• Fixed monthly fees: Online accounting and bookkeeping services like xendoo typically charge a fixed monthly fee

 • Per project: A flat, per-project fee for services

-In this article, we’ll focus on the cost of online CPA services like those that Xendoo offers.
+In this article, we’ll focus on the cost of online CPA services like those that xendoo offers.
 We’ll explain the monthly cost and what it includes in comparison to other accounting options.

 How much does a CPA cost to do taxes?